 From receipt of the referral, the Business Development Team will allocate referrals for assessment.
 An Assessment Manager will carry out a paper-based assessment.
-Where needs can be met within one of our schools or services, a conditional offer will be submitted to the local authority.
-If the local authority accepts the conditional offer and agrees to fund the place, our Assessment Managers will contact the parent or carer and arrange for child/young person and parent/carers to visit the school or service, take a tour of the facilities, and undertake a more indepth discussion.
+Where needs can be met within one of our schools or services, a conditional offer will be submitted to the local authority for schools.
+For TCES Create in the Community, a formal offer of a place will be submitted.
+If the local authority accepts the offer and agrees to fund the place, our Assessment Managers will contact the parent or carer and arrange for child/young person and parent/carers to visit the school, take a tour of the facilities, and undertake a more in-depth discussion.
 It is important and expected that the child/young person attends at this stage.
 This forms the basis of a formal assessment to ratify the place.

-TCES Home Learning - in the case of TCES Home Learning, arrangements will be made for the Assessment to take place within the family home.
+For TCES Create in the Community, arrangements will be made for the Assessment to take place within the family home and online respectively.

-School/service Visit and Assessment
+School/Service Visit and Assessment

 The visit and assessment will give parents/carers the opportunity to discuss the needs of their child in an informal, although structured way.
 During the assessment, the pupil's additional needs are assessed, their educational and social background can be discussed and the factors which may have caused their disaffection or disengagement from education can be raised.
-Importantly, we also use this assessment as an opportunity for parents/carers and the young person themselves, to share what they see as particular interests and strengths.
+Importantly, we also use this assessment as an opportunity for parents/carers and the young person themselves, to share what they see as particular interests and strengths of a young person.
 This information provides essential details for Risk Assessments to be completed.
 Discussion includes: